Gutierezz/21-push_swap/README.md

 # 21-push_swap

-Stack sort using another stack
+##h1Insertion sort implementation on two stacks

 Allowed commands:
 pa : pop element from b stack and push it to a